Search: 209 results

 Verse ConceptsContempt, Examples OfInhospitalityDisloyaltyEscaping From PeopleWho Is This?Other Unimportant PeopleI Am Unimportant

-But the men were very good to us, and we were not hurt, neither missed we any thing, as long as we were conversant with them, when we were in the fields:
+But the men were very good unto us, and we were not hurt, neither missed we any thing, as long as we were conversant with them, when we were in the fields:

 Verse ConceptsShepherds, As Occupations

-{And then}, [as] she [was] riding on the donkey and [was] going down the ravine of the mountain, David and his men [were] coming down to meet her, and she met them.
+Riding on her donkey, she went down under cover of the mountain.
+David and his men were coming down to meet her, and she encountered them.

 Verse ConceptsRiding Donkeys